alefnull/alefsbits/README.md

 a small collection of my VCV Rack modules in a single plugin.

+## polyrand

+a simple module that takes a trigger input and a polyphonic input, and outputs a random channel from that polyphonic input with each trigger, holding it's last output until the next trigger.

 ## simplex & hold

 a simple sample & hold module using an internal simplex noise source. range parameter sets output range (+/-1, +/-3, or +/-5).